Seasonal flowers at the Shimoyatsubayashi flower field where flower picking is allowed and free

 Sunflowers in summer

 Sunflowers bloom in Japan from as early as the end of June until as late as early September.
 In Saitama Prefecture, generally you can see sunflowers from mid July.
 Some places grow them earlier, some later.
 But guaranteed that by the end of July and until the middle of August you can see sunflowers in Saitama Prefecture.
 Shimoyatsubayashi is the same.
 Moreover, in 2020 due to the Coronavirus outbreak several sunflower fields did not to open to the public, but Shimoyatsubayashi was one of the few that did.
-It may end up being the same in 2021.
+Latest update July 17th 2021: they grew the flowers again in 2021.
+However, it is a smaller display than previous years.
+Moreover, the sunflowers were quite damaged today.
+I visited them on the 10th too and they were fine.
+But today (17th) – its like they were trampled… possibly by wild boars??

 Don’t miss!: lotus flowers bloom from end of June to mid August in Heisei No Mori park across the road.